georgecatalin/Python_Programmers_Ultimate_Guide/README.md

 * course url: https://www.udemy.com/course/python-programmers-ultimate-guide-for-beginners-project/

 ## Rating
  I took **"Python Programmer's Ultimate Guide"**  as a mid-level Python developer, to brush up on the basics.
-It covers fundamentals thoroughly, with clear explanations of syntax, data types, and OOP, often illustrated with real-world examples, reinforcing core concepts I hadn't practiced recently.
+It covers fundamentals thoroughly, with clear explanations of syntax, data types, and OOP, often illustrated with real-world examples, reinforcing core concepts I haven't practiced since two years.

 The structured lessons and exercises effectively refreshed my knowledge, and I even picked up a few new insights and best practices.
 Though most content was familiar territory as expected, I appreciated the concise recap of key topics.
 Overall, it's a helpful refresher for someone with moderate Python experience, even if it occasionally feels a bit basic.